kubernetes-sigs/gateway-api/site-src/implementations.md

 ### NGINX Kubernetes Gateway

 [NGINX Kubernetes Gateway][nginx-kubernetes-gateway] is an open-source project that provides an implementation of the Gateway API using [NGINX][nginx] as the data plane.
-The goal of this project is to implement the core Gateway APIs -- Gateway, GatewayClass, HTTPRoute, TCPRoute, TLSRoute, and UDPRoute -- to configure an HTTP or TCP/UDP load balancer, reverse-proxy, or API gateway for applications running on Kubernetes.
+The goal of this project is to implement the core Gateway API -- Gateway, GatewayClass, HTTPRoute, TCPRoute, TLSRoute, and UDPRoute -- to configure an HTTP or TCP/UDP load balancer, reverse-proxy, or API gateway for applications running on Kubernetes.
 NGINX Kubernetes Gateway is currently under development and supports a subset of the Gateway API.

 [nginx-kubernetes-gateway]:https://github.com/nginxinc/nginx-kubernetes-gateway
 [nginx]:https://nginx.org/